rob4everever/Protein-Sequence-Alignment-Tool/README.md

 #### Install

-System must have NodeJS installed
+System must have NodeJS and NPM installed installed

+From the command line, run the following:

 1) `npm install`
 2) `npm run start`